 is the name given to the stretch of good dirt road from Marree

 , which follows a major Aboriginal trade route - the original track taken by the explorer Stuart, the Overland Telegraph Line and the Old Ghan Railway Line.

 Along the Oodnadatta Track

-route there are mound springs, Lake Eyre
+route there are mound springs, Kati Thandi (formerly known as Lake Eyre

-is an Australian identity and is the focal point of a trip along the Oodnadatta track
+) is an Australian identity and is the focal point of a trip along the Oodnadatta track

 .
 The lake is a giant basin where all the inland rivers (Diamantina, Warburton

 Creek, Peake, Neales, Macumba

 and Hamilton Rivers) converge into a pool of vast proportions, yet it can lay dry for many years on end as a crusty saltpan.

 River.
 But just as quickly as it can fill, Lake Eyre

 quickly evaporates under the scorching outback sun.